Rapp Motorenwerke: Change of name

-The decision by the Prussian Army Administration to order 600 units of the innovative high-altitude aeroengine (project name "BBE") prompted reorganizing the legal structure of the company.
-The aeroengine developed by Friz had turned Rapp Motorenwerke into an essential contributor to the war effort virtually overnight.
+The decision by the Prussian Army Administration to order 600 units of the innovative high-altitude aero engine (project name "BBE") prompted reorganizing the legal structure of the company.
+The aero engine developed by Friz had turned Rapp Motorenwerke into an essential contributor to the war effort virtually overnight.
 From the middle of 1917 onward, the business, which would probably have disappeared from history never to be heard of again, now enjoyed the undivided attention of the armed services and other governmental bodies.
 Large subsidies flowed in and the Munich company received well-financed production orders.

 The recognition that Max Friz gained with his engine made it clear to all the senior managers that, up to now, Karl Rapp and his inadequate engine designs had held the company back from success.
 In Friz, they now had an excellent chief designer on hand and were no longer dependent on Rapp.
 Therefore, on 25 July 1917, the partners in the company terminated Karl Rapp's contract.

 The end of this collaboration had been coming for a long time.
 When Karl Rapp's departure was finally a certainty, another important decision had to be made.
 If the man who had lent his name to the company was now leaving it, a new name was naturally required.
 As a result, on 21 July 1917, Rapp Motorenwerke GmbH was renamed to Bayerische Motoren Werke GmbH.
 It was thus the first company to bear this name and to use the acronym "BMW".

 The departure of Karl Rapp enabled a fundamental restructuring of the company.
 While the development side was placed under Max Friz as chief designer, Franz Josef Popp took over the post of managing director.
-Until the end of the war, aeroengines remained the company's only product.
-The BBE aeroengine project was a big success under the designation BMW IIIa.
+Until the end of the war, aero engines remained the company's only product.
+The BBE aero engine project was a big success under the designation BMW IIIa.

 In 1922, the company changed its name to Süddeutsche Bremsen-AG after the BMW name and engine-making assets were transferred to Bayerische Flugzeugwerke, which had been known as Otto Flugmaschinenfabrik earlier in its history.
 Bayerische Flugzeugwerke was then renamed to Bayerische Motoren Werke AG, and it evolved into the automaker that is now known as BMW.